ShaguftaSamar/PRODIGY_ML_04/README.md

+# Task-04:
-# Task-04:Develop a hand gesture recognition model that can accurately identify and classify different hand gestures from image or video data, enabling intuitive human-computer interaction and gesture-based control systems.
+Develop a hand gesture recognition model that can accurately identify and classify different hand gestures from image or video data, enabling intuitive human-computer interaction and gesture-based control systems.

 ## Overview

-This project implements **Task-04: Hand Gesture Recognition**, designed to accurately identify and classify different hand gestures from images or video data.
+This project implements Hand Gesture Recognition System, designed to accurately identify and classify different hand gestures from images or video data.
 The system enables **intuitive human-computer interaction** and **gesture-based control**, making it suitable for applications such as virtual interfaces, robotics, and accessibility tools.

 The system uses **Convolutional Neural Networks (CNNs)** for gesture classification and supports both **image-based predictions** and **real-time webcam gesture detection**.